Kathy & Dr. Phil at the September 2011 Reunion Show

-Kathy’s initial resistance was born out of a concept familiar to most addicts: residential rehab equaled lack of freedom; a form of incarceration.
-Through her work at BRC Recovery, Kathy was able to envision a life full of more freedom than she ever thought possible.
+Kathy’s initial resistance was born out of a concept familiar to most addicts: residential rehab meant lack of freedom.
+It was a form of incarceration.
+Through her time at BRC Recovery, Kathy was able to envision a life full of more freedom than she ever thought possible.

 Kathy also didn’t expect to make friends during rehab.
-A rigorous schedule and soul-baring 12-step regime brought Kathy close to her fellow addicts, many of whom remain life-long friends.
+A rigorous schedule and soul-baring 12-Step regimen brought Kathy close to her fellow addicts, many of whom remain lifelong friends.
 The fellowship of recovery has become a powerful force in Kathy’s life.

-During her three months at BRC Recovery recovery – longer than she had initially thought possible — Kathy learned to be accountable for her actions by participating in a demanding program of action and responsibility.
+During her 3 months at BRC Recovery—longer than she had initially thought possible—Kathy learned to be accountable for her actions by participating in a demanding program of action and responsibility.
 The disciplines of communal living and step work were not always easy, but Kathy was able to roll up her sleeves and follow direction.
-Kathy worked all twelve steps and had a real experience by the time she left BRC Recovery.
-She said it was the hardest thing she has ever done and that it was the most worthwhile.
+Kathy worked all 12 Steps and had a real experience by the time she left BRC Recovery.
+It was the hardest thing she has ever done, she says, but it is the most worthwhile.
 Kathy saw firsthand how her self-will was a destructive force in her life.

-From resistance to surrender, from isolation to fellowship, Kathy is testimony to the abundant rewards of hard work and embracing a life lived on spiritual terms.
+From resistance to surrender, from isolation to fellowship, Kathy is a testament to the abundant rewards of hard work and embracing a life lived on spiritual terms.